 Board of Education Members:

-Louise Dechovitz (Member)
+Louise Dechovitz (Vice President)

 Profile available upon request.

 My wife, Marsha and I are Wilmette residents and the parents of one child David, who is currently a senior at New Trier High School.
 My undergraduate degree was earned from Drake University, where I majored in sociology and also worked toward a graduate degree in guidance and counseling.
 I was a former coach for the Wilmette Eagle’s football team and also coached youth baseball in Wilmette.
 I currently work as a Realtor with Coldwell Banker Residential Brokerage in their Wilmette office.
 Formerly, I worked as a banker for 31 years.
 I am president of a Stock investment club and serve as a director of two Chamber of Commerce.
 I also am a member of Kiwanis Club of Skokie Valley.
 I was formerly President of the Avoca PTC for four consecutive years.
 I believe that my financial background allows me to be a contributing member of the finance committee.
 I am proud of having a role in maintaining and building Avoca’s excellence.

 My husband, Larry, and I have lived in the Avoca District since 1983, and all three of our children attended school here.
-I am originally from Boston, and received my B.A. at theUniversity of Rochester in psychology and education and my M.S. in Special Education at Vanderbilt University.
+I am originally from Boston, and received my B.A. at the University of Rochester in psychology and education and my M.S. in Special Education at Vanderbilt University.
 I was a special education teacher in Chicago for a number of years and, after leaving the workforce, became active in the Avoca District.
 When my children attended Avoca schools, I volunteered regularly with the Avoca PTC.
 Later, I served on the Board of Education for 9 and a half years.
 While on the Board I chaired the Community Relations, Curriculum, Long Range Planning, and Policy Committees, and participated in the development of strategic plans for the District.
 In 2012, I was thrilled to be appointed to the Board again, to fill a vacated position.
 I was officially elected for a 2-year term in 2013 and was then elected for a 4 year term in 2015.
 The 8 year gap between my prior term and my current term has given me a unique perspective.
 I continue to value both short-term goals and long-term planning, and I recognize the importance of not only volunteering as a parent of an Avoca student, but also serving our District as a long-time member of our community.
-I am passionate about the hallmark of an Avoca education: A program of the highest quality conducted with fiscal responsibility, but one that encourages innovation to achieve 21st century best practices.
+I am passionate about the hallmark of an Avoca education: not only a program of the highest quality conducted with fiscal responsibility, but one that encourages innovation to achieve 21st century best practices.

-My wife, Faith, and I are Northfield residents for the past fourteen years and are parents of two boys, both curent New Trier high school students and recent Avoca graduates.
+My wife, Faith, and I are Northfield residents for the past fourteen years and are parents of two boys, both current New Trier high school students and recent Avoca graduates.
 I am a technology professional by trade and, for the past three decades, have been fascinated by the unprecedented growth in availability, adoption and advancement of technology.
 My initial involvement with District 37 began in 2003 as a parent representative for the District Technology Committee.
 As a cross-functional team, we established the original long-term technology plan for the district, involving one of the most progressive initiatives (1:1 student-to-laptop) in district history.
 In 2009 I was elected to my first term as a Board Member and ran for re-election in 2013.
 My priorities for District 37 are quite simple: continue to provide an excellent education to the entire student body; maintain fiscally responsible spending practices; expand students’ potential with innovative teaching methods; use of technology; and an expanded curriculum.
 As an established board member, I intend to share my parental and industry experiences to ensure District 37 continues to provide the best possible education.